-What does First CPU Idle measure
+What First CPU Idle measures #

 - The page responds, on average, to most user input in a reasonable amount of time.

-How Lighthouse determines your First CPU Idle score
+How Lighthouse determines your First CPU Idle score #

-For example, sites performing in the top 95 percentile render First CPU Idle in about 3 seconds.
+Your First CPU Idle score is a comparison of your page's First CPU Idle time and First CPU Idle times for real websites, based on data from the HTTP Archive.
+For example, sites performing in the ninety-fifth percentile render First CPU Idle in about 3 seconds.
 If your website's First CPU Idle is 3 seconds, your First CPU Idle score is 95.
-This table helps explain how to interpret your First CPU Idle score:

-How to improve your performance score
+How to improve your overall Performance score #